 The tank should be positioned as high and as close to the pump as possible in order to create good suction conditions for the pump.
-The suction pipe must be routed so that air pockets cannot form to prevent cavitation and noise.
-SCPD 56/26 is internally drained.
+The suction pipe is routed so that air pockets cannot form, to prevent cavitation and noise.